NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 Currently, the number of data recordings made before the Okapi enables the Particle Boron is set in [`Okapi.h`](https://github.com/NorthernWidget-Skunkworks/Okapi_Library/blob/master/src/Okapi.h) as `LogCountPush`. *We do realize how clunky this is, and intend to streamline this.*

-Beyond this, no changes to Okapi are needed, and any basic code result in data transmitted through the Particle Boron.
+Beyond this, no changes to Okapi are needed, and any basic code results in data transmitted through the Particle Boron.

 Here is a basic script for running the Okapi with no sensors; through the Okapi library (`#include "Okapi.h"`), this will automatically integrate with telemetry via the Particle Boron.